cgat-developers/ruffus/doc/decorators/collate.rst

        See python `regular expression (re) <http://docs.python.org/library/re.html>`_
        documentation for details of regular expression syntax

-.. _task.merge_ex.output_pattern:
+.. _task.collate.output_pattern:

     * *output_pattern*
         Specifies the resulting output file name(s).

-.. _task.merge_ex.extra_parameters:
+.. _task.collate.extra_parameters:

     * *extra_parameters*
         Any extra parameters are passed verbatim to the task function

     #.
 Output and option extra parameters are passed to the functions after regular expression
        substitution in any strings.
 Non-string values are passed through unchanged.
     #.
-Each merge job consists of input files which are aggregated by regular expression substitution
+Each collate job consists of input files which are aggregated by regular expression substitution
        to a single set of output / extra parameter matches
     #.
 In the above cases, ``a.fish`` and ``b.fish`` both produce ``fish.summary`` after regular
-       expression subsitution, and are merged into a single job:
+       expression subsitution, and are collated into a single job:
        ``["a.fish", "b.fish" -> "fish.summary"]``
-       while ``c.mammals``, ``d.mammals`` both produce ``mammals.summary``, are merged in a separate job:
+       while ``c.mammals``, ``d.mammals`` both produce ``mammals.summary``, are collated in a separate job:
        ``["c.mammals", "d.mammals" -> "mammals.summary"]``

     **Example2**: